khoi-phantuan/khoi-phantuan/README.md

 ### 👨‍💻 About Me

 - 🎓 3rd-year student at **UIT** (University of Information Technology - HCMC National University), majoring in **Computer Engineering** and pursuing **Embedded Systems and IoT** specialization.
-- 📚 What I have learnt:
+- 📚 Existing related knowledge:
   - Academic:
     - Introduction to Digital Circuit,
     - Computer Architecture,